Refugee background students

 English language learners from a refugee background qualify for ESOL funding in the same way as other English language learners.
-Refugees receive more intensive funding support for the first 2 years at school here, followed by 3 years of standard funding.
+Refugees receive more intensive funding support for the first two years at school here, followed by three years of standard funding.

 Find out more about funding criteria and amounts and how to apply for funding for a refugee background student.